nptscot/scottish-cycle-counts/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of scottish-cycle-counts is to read-in a process data on cycling volumes in Scotland.
+The goal of Scottish-cycle-counts is to read-in a process data on cycling volumes in Scotland.

 ``` r